 Fish and alligators once swum in the ponds in Palm Court, but today’s hotel does not rely on the unusual to attract its clientele.
-The hotel’s guestrooms and suites come in different styles, outfitted with high ceilings, large windows, and custom furnishings.
-A full-service health club is on-site, and the Jefferson Hotel also boasts one of Richmond’s finest restaurants, Lemaire.
+Each of the 181 newly constructed guestrooms and suites features a luxurious marble bath with soaking tub.
+The rooms have a residential feel with luxurious linens and furnishings, alongside conveniences like a dressing area and a Nespresso coffee maker.
+A full-service health club with indoor pool is on-site, and the Jefferson Hotel also boasts one of Richmond’s finest restaurants, Lemaire.

-The list of celebrities and notable guests that have visited here is extensive, including 12 U.S. Presidents, Charles Lindberg, Henry Ford, Charlie Chaplain, Elvis, Frank Sinatra, Anthony Hopkins, Whoopi Goldberg, Cindy Crawford, and Prince, to name a few.
-But guests need not be political or Hollywood royalty to stay here.
-Just simply have to have affection for the best that Richmond has to offer.
+The list of celebrities and notable guests that have visited here is extensive, including 13 U.S. Presidents.
+But guests need not be political or Hollywood royalty to enjoy all that this iconic Richmond landmark has to offer.

 Original Property Opened: 1895